 In 2015, the countries of the United Nations General Assembly adopted the Sustainable Development Goals (SDGs).
 The Mitsubishi Electric Group views these SDGs as an important agenda, the realization of which society seeks.

-Under its corporate mission that "The Mitsubishi Electric Group will continually improve its technologies and services by applying creativity to all aspects of its business.
-By doing so, we enhance the quality of life in our society" the Group aims to contribute to solving social issues.
+Under its Purpose that "We, the Mitsubishi Electric Group, will contribute to the realization of a vibrant and sustainable society through continuous technological innovation and ceaseless creativity" the Group aims to contribute to solving social issues.
 This policy corresponds to what the globally shared goals of the SDGs aim to achieve.